 #8 Smart scales

-Many including the Healthkeep Smart Bathroom Weight Scales sync with a range of apps, allowing you to store data and track your progress from a single centralised location.
+Many like the Healthkeep Smart Bathroom Weight Scales sync with several health apps, meaning you can store data and track your progress from a single piece of software.
 By having more accurate data, you can tailor your exercise routine and diet to meet your weight goals quicker.

-If you’re not sure which is the scale for you, start with our guide to the best bathroom scales.
+If you’re unsure which is the ideal bathroom scales, start with our guide to the best bathroom scales.

 #9 Alexa, what’s the traffic like?

-Adding an Alexa enabled device like the Amazon Echo Show 5 to your bathroom is a fantastic way to save time.
-While not technically smart bathroom technology, having Alexa in the bathroom allows you to keep tabs on the time, get up to the minute traffic reports and even check the weather.
+Adding an Alexa-enabled device like the Amazon Echo Show 5 to your bathroom is a fantastic way to save time.
+While not technically smart bathroom technology, having Alexa in the bathroom allows you to keep tabs on the time, get the latest traffic reports and even check the weather.